 If you hover over the lead owner in Intercom, you can see if a lead owner was automatically assigned by Salesforce.

 - If the lead doesn’t have an ‘account owner’ in Salesforce, Intercom will find the ‘contact owner’.
 If they don’t have a ‘contact owner’, Intercom will find the ‘lead owner’.
-If there’s no match, it’ll fallback to no owner.
+If there’s no match, it’ll fall back to the teammate who set up the Salesforce app, and set them as the owner.

 - If you change a lead’s owner in Salesforce, it will automatically update in Intercom.